 9. Sensitivity: This identifies an individual’s response to their environment.
 Does a person have an exaggerated response or a mild or moderate response to various stimuli such as loud noises, bright lights, crowded rooms, unusual textures or smell.

-Thomas and Chess also found that, when all nine categories of temperament were taken into consideration, temperament could be broken down into three main types:
+Thomas and Chess also found that, when all nine categories of temperament were taken into consideration, temperament could be broken down into three main groups:

 Easy or flexible: These individuals are mostly positive, regular in their bodily functions and respond to external stimuli with a low to moderate level of intensity.
 There individuals adapt easily to new situations and are, for the most part, cheerful.
 They don’t tend to get upset when faced with new routines or people and they are quick to learn.
 In general, individuals with an easy temperament rarely cause problems.
 Thomas and Chess found that, of the individuals in their study, about 40% had an easy temperament.